OccultoStudios/Translations/README.md

 If you would like to contribute, please open a pull request.

+For a list of tasks, please check out [our project board](https://github.com/orgs/OccultoStudios/projects/6).

 > [!WARNING]
 > All language files must be in UTF-8 format.